Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,542.8089333333334,611.5442666666667.md

 ### Transcript

-> now i have another map for you which is actually sort of our roadmap for map changes between now and 1.0 we don't have a time frame on these necessarily but we do know that there are no more map changes apart from the Update 5 changes coming this year so any other map changes will
+> now I have another map for you which is actually sort of our roadmap for map changes between now and 1.0 we don't have a time frame on these necessarily but we do know that there are no more map changes apart from the Update 5 changes coming this year so any other map changes will